EricWay1024/Homological-Algebra-Notes/main.typ

 This extends to all finite products and coproducts.

 #remark[
-  This doesn't extend to infinite products or coproducts.
+  This does not extend to infinite products or coproducts.
 In the case of abelian groups,
 $ union.sq.big _I M_i = plus.circle.big_I M_i = {(m_i) _(i in I) | m_i in M_i, m_i = 0 "for almost all" i} $
 $ product _I M_i = {(m_i) _(i in I) | m_i in M_i} $
 ]

 #definition[
-  An additive category $cC$ is pre-abelian if any morphism has a kernel and a cokernel.
+  An additive category $cC$ is *pre-abelian* if any morphism has a kernel and a cokernel.
 ]

 Note: $Eq(f, q) = ker(f - g)$ and hence it has all equalisers and coequalisers, and thus it has all finite limits or colimits (by category theory, because it also has products and coproducts) @li[Corollary 2.8.4].